Previous Lesson 18 Next

 wichtig (important)

-In fact when "was" is used as something it is the short form of the word "etwas", which also means “something”.
-The above sentence can also be asked with the word “etwas”, For example:
+In fact, the word "was" in the above sentences is the abbreviated form of the German word "etwas," which also means "something."
+The above sentences can also be reformulated using the word "etwas."
+For example:

 Machen Sie etwas?
 (Do you do something?
 Are you doing something?)